-Chalmers can offer over 90 scholarships to all students including citizens from non-EU/EEA countries.
-Applications for scholarships are automatically considered against all Master’s programmes applied for at Chalmers (when the field of study is unrestricted).
+Chalmers can offer numerous scholarships to all students including citizens from non-EU/EEA countries.
 Scholarship value range from 75-100% tuition fee reduction while some scholarship offer stipend for living expenses.

-Dalarna University tuition fee waivers are available to citizens of all non-EU/EEA countries (except for some countries) who are required to pay tuition fees for education at Dalarna University.
+Dalarna University partial tuition fee waivers are available to citizens of all non-EU/EEA countries (except for some countries) who are required to pay tuition fees for full-time temporary studies at Dalarna University.
 International scholarships hold a value between 25 % and 50 % of tuition fees for the duration of a degree programme.
 Dalarna University will award up to 40 scholarships per year to qualified applicants.

-The University of Gothenburg Study Scholarship is aimed at applicants who have to pay tuition fees for their studies at the University.
-Depending on what programme you apply to, the scholarship will cover half or more of the fee for the student’s study programme.
+The University of Gothenburg Study Scholarship is aimed at applicants who have to pay tuition fees for their Masters Programme studies at the University.
+The scholarship covers the tuition fee for the student’s study programme.
 Please note that it cannot be used for living expenses, housing etc.

-The Karlstad University Global Scholarship programme is aiming at top academic students from countries outside the European Union/European Economic Area (and Switzerland) who are required to pay tuition fees for studies.
+The Karlstad University Global Scholarship programme is aiming to attract top academic students from countries outside the European Union/European Economic Area (and Switzerland) who are required to pay tuition fees for studies.
 Scholarships cover 25%, 50%, 75% or 100% of the tuition fees.

 KTH Royal Institute of Technology

-A limited number of tuition fee waivers will be available for students from non-EU/EEA/EFTA countries who are required to pay tuition fees and who has applied for a Master’s programme, autumn 2012 entry, at KTH.
-The tuition fee waivers are aimed at especially qualified students and they are granted on the basis of academic excellence.
+A limited number of tuition fee waivers will be available for Citizens from non-EU/EEA/EFTA countries who are required to pay tuition fees and who has applied for a Master’s programme at KTH as first priority.
 If granted a scholarship, the tuition fee will be waived for the total length of the programme which is either 1 year/60 ECTS or 2 years/120 ECTS.

 The Lund University Global Scholarship Programme is targeted at top academic students who are citizens of countries from outside the European Union/European Economic Area (and Switzerland) and are required to pay a tuition fee The scholarships are available for Bachelor’s or Master’s level studies for a minimum of one semester of study.
 Scholarships may cover 25%, 50%, 75% or 100% of the tuition fee.
-The scholarship value is deducted from the tuition fee of the programme or free-standing course for which you are awarded a scholarship.

 Mid Sweden University

-The University of Skövde has some scholarships to students attending a master’s programme at the University and who are liable for tuition fees.
-The scholarships are tuition fee waivers of SEK 62 500 per year (50% of the tuition fee), and the amount will be deducted from the tuition fee when you receive the invoice.
-The scholarship granting criterion is academic merits.
+The University of Skövde offers a small number of scholarships to students who are attending a master’s programme at the University and who are liable for tuition fees.
+The scholarships are tuition fee waivers of SEK 25-000-31,250 per semester and the amount will be deducted from the tuition fee.

 The scholarship scheme at Stockholm University is aimed at especially qualified students admitted for Master programmes coming from countries outside of EU/EEA/Switzerland and who are required to pay tuition fees.
 Stockholm University scholarships cover tuition fees only, which means that students will need to cover their own living costs.

-Umeå University offers a limited number of scholarships to students from outside the EU/EEA.
-Scholarships are based on merit and open only to students applying for a Master’s degree programme and students who have Umeå University as first preference at Universityadmissions.se.
-If granted a scholarship, it will include a full or partial reduction of the tuition fee.
+Umeå University offers a limited number of scholarships to high-achieving students from outside the EU/EEA who are applying for a Master’s degree programme at Umeå University and who have Umeå University as priority 1 at universityadmissions.se.
+Selected candidates receive a full or partial reduction of the tuition fee.